Vanilla Cake With Buttermilk Recipe || 9 Essential Health Benefits

 Buttermilk is better than milk for making the cake batter.
 Buttermilk gives a wonderful tangy taste to the cake; hence you can use buttermilk in cakes with no eggs.

 Buttermilk has a lot of live bacteria, which prevent the breakdown of proteins in your body.
-Buttermilk is also very similar to kefir; if you use it instead of milk, you will get much better results.

 Can Buttermilk Be Used In Cake Mix?